UCL/research-computing-with-cpp/03cpp2/object_oriented_progamming.md

 # Object Oriented Programming (OOP) in C++

 As a programming lanaguage, C++ supports multiple styles of programming, but it is generally known for _object oriented programming_, often abbreviated as _OOP_.
-This is handled in C++, as in many languages, through the use of classes: special datastructures which have both member data (variables that each object of that class contains and which are usually different for each object) and member functions, or _methods_, which are functions which can be called through an object and which have access to both the arguments passed to it _and_ the member variables of that object.
+This is handled in C++, as in many languages, through the use of classes: special datastructures which have both member data (variables that each object of that class contains and which are usually different for each object) and member functions, which are functions which can be called through an object and which have access to both the arguments passed to it _and_ the member variables of that object.

 We have already been making extensive use of classes when working with C++.
 Indeed, it is difficult not to!
-Additional of classes was the maign paradigm shift between C, a procedural programming language with no native support for OOP, and C++.
+The addition of classes was the main paradigm shift between C, a procedural programming language with no native support for OOP, and C++.

 ## Classes

-Classes can be used to declare our own datastructures, which have their own type.
+Classes can be used to define our own data-structures, which have their own type.
 We can then declare objects of this type in our program.
-Apart from a handful of built in types (like `int`, `double`, and `bool`), variables that we decalre in C++ are instances of a class.
+Apart from a handful of built in types (like `int`, `double`, and `bool`), variables that we declare in C++ are instances of a class.
 A number of objects that we've used so far are classes defined in the standard library, like `vector` and `string`.

 Classes achieve two goals in representing concepts in programming:
 - _Abstraction_